-Now, solder the OTHER two 10K resistors that are immediately to the right of the ones that you just soldered.
+Now, solder three 103 resistors just to the right of the ones that you just soldered.

 Before you go onto the next step, take this opportunity to look at the GPS pads on the right-hand side one more time with your 10x jeweler's loupe, to make sure that you have good solder joints that cover the pad AND the half-moon pads on the GPS module.
 Once you start soldering components next to the GPS module, it's going to be harder to get to it, so one more look right here may save you a lot of time later...